UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 toc_mdlink: azs-how-create-spn-cli.md
 ---

-# How to Create a Service Principal Name for Azure Stack using Azure CLI
+# How to create a Service Principal Name for Azure Stack using Azure CLI

 This document explains how to create a Service Principal Name to manage Azure and Azure Stack using Azure CLI.